atulmish/Author/README.md

 # Installation Guide

- - Clone or download the source code
- - Navigate to the dist directory
+ - Download the package and open the directory
- - The dist directory contains the Author.exe
+ - The directory contains the Author.exe
  - Setup the config.yml file as per your need
  - Run Author.exe